 If your dog is completely unconscious and NOT breathing, there is a good chance there is no heartbeat.
 Your first step should be to try and get your dog's attention and make sure there is no response.
 Next, try to listen for a heartbeat by placing your ear against the left side of the chest just behind the elbow.
 You may also try to feel a pulse by placing two fingers on the inside of a back leg, specifically in the middle of the inner thigh.
 If you cannot detect a heartbeat or pulse, it is possible that the dog's heart has stopped.

 CPR (cardiopulmonary resuscitation) is best performed by a trained professional.
 Sadly, the fact is that a very small number of pets that experience respiratory and cardiac arrest will recover and go on to live healthy lives.
 However, if you want to give your dog the best chance, you may wish to start CPR.
 There are two main components to CPR: rescue breathing and chest compressions.
 Take the time to learn how to perform CPR in advance in case you ever need it.

 If your dog has a wound that is not profusely bleeding (or if the bleeding has stopped), the best thing you can do is to take to your vet for medical attention.
-If you cannot get to your vet immediately, try to clean the wound with sterile saline rinse or betadine-based antiseptic wipes.
-Cover the wound with a non-stick pad, wrap it with some gauze and secure it with medical tape until you can get to the vet.
+If you cannot get to your vet immediately, try to clean the wound with a sterile saline rinse or betadine-based antiseptic wipes.
+Cover the wound with a non-stick pad, wrap it with some gauze, and secure it with bandage tape until you can get to the vet.